 The lenses I have are (in my opinion), sharp and work well through their various apertures.
 The 50mm at f2.8 produces beautiful images with great subject separation.

-I currently have two prime lenses in my system, a 50mm f/1.8 & a 28mm f/2.8.
+I currently have two prime lenses in my system, a 50mm f/1.8 and a 28mm f/2.8.
 I did have a 135mm f/3.5 but sold it, as it was just a little bit too long for me.
 I’m not against longer lenses and am currently looking out for a 100mm.
 To me, the greatest advantage of the OM system is there are many lenses — prime, macro, tilt/shift and zooms — any they’re reasonably readily available at a good price.
 There is a fisheye lens, which is quite sought after but costs a lot!

 I have also just purchased an original eyecup it can be difficult to see the light meter reading through the viewfinder in bright light.